tldr-pages/tldr/pages/common/animdl.md

 `animdl grab {{anime_title}}`

-- Display upcoming anime schedule for the next week:
+- Display the upcoming anime schedule for the next week:

 `animdl schedule`